SwannMitch/Reading-Notes/class-01.md

 # Web Development Basics

-### Here is some quick info and terms for HTML and Javascript
+### Here is some quick info and terms for HTML and JavaScript

 ```
 You can add comments to your code between the <!-- and --> markers.